ribtoks/linuxdeploy/CONTRIBUTING.md

 ## Basic architecture overview

 The whole deployment process consists of several pipelines: libraries inspection, files copying, RPATH patching, binaries stripping, special Qt libraries handling and others.
 Each pipeline is represented by an appropriate `channel` which is being handled in it's own goroutine.
-Libraries and files are passed over from one pipeline to the other after being processed.
+Libraries and files are passed over from one pipeline to the other after being processed (see details on chart below).

 `AppDeployer` is a top-level entity to orchestrate the whole deployment.
-It kicks-off the process by calling `processMainExe()` and starting processign of all other pipelines like `processCopyTasks()`, `processStripTasks()` and others.
+It kicks-off the process by calling `processMainExe()` and starting processing of all other pipelines like `processCopyTasks()`, `processStripTasks()` and others.

 Another important place is deploying all Qt dependencies. `QtDeployer` as a part of `AppDeployer` is responsible for this.
 It handles plugins, qml imports and libraries separately in the `processQtLibTasks()` and `deployQmlImports()`.
 Also `libQt5Core` needs to have hardcoded paths patched which is implemented in the `patchQtCore()` method.
 Qt environment is derived from the `qmake` output which is parsed in the beginning if Qt is in the dependencies or specified via `-qmake` param.